sensor-dream/APIVOF/guidelines/list-info/v-packs-in-system-fedora-34.md

 <summary>vulkan-loader-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Development files for vulkan-loader
+Short desc    : Development files for vulkan-loader
 URL          : https://github.com/KhronosGroup/Vulkan-Loader
-Лицензия     : ASL 2.0
+License      : ASL 2.0
-Описание     : The vulkan-loader-devel package contains libraries and header files for
+Descript     : The vulkan-loader-devel package contains libraries and header files for
              : developing applications that use vulkan-loader.
 ```